 - Wear your Night Guard.
 Over time tooth structure can dwindle down.
 A Night Guard helps keep your teeth separated during the night time.
 This will help lower the wear and tear on your implant supported teeth or bridge.

 To learn more about caring for your dental implants, visit our blog.

 Contact Us For Your Oral Hygiene Appointment

 When you visit Dr. Pottorff and his team, we will review your at-home oral hygiene routine.
 In addition, we will offer needed information on any additional steps you can take to further improve your oral health.
-For further questions, contact our team at Advanced Dental & Implant Center and we will schedule your hygiene appointment today!
+For further questions, contact our team at (847) 854-1200 and we will schedule your hygiene appointment today!